feldroop/genedex/ROADMAP.md

 - the batching of search queries could be improved.
 Currenty, it is not efficent if the queries have very different lengths or if many of them quickly get an empty interval, while others need ot be searched to the very end.
 - the batched rank function could also be optimized using const currying and other techniques
+- a faster `u32`-SACA to make the low memory mode less painful (`sais-drum` is a start, but optimizing it would be a lot of work)
+- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)

+### Smaller new features

+- more flexible alphabet API
+    - allow alphabet with sentinel included in io representation
+    - allow alphabet without sentinel (only usable for single text indexing)
+- optimized version for single text without sentinel
-- functionality to directly retrieve maximal exact matches
+- functionality to directly retrieve maximal exact matches (MEMs/SMEMs)
 - more documentation tests

-### Large topics, is the goal to eventually support

-- bidirectional FM-Index
-- searches with errors and "degenerate" chars in IUPAC fasta definition (using search schemes)

-### Nice to have, but low priority

-- a faster `u32`-SACA to make the low memory mode less painful (would be a ton of work)
 - gate rayon/OpenMP usage behind feature flag
 - API to use batched search with cursors
 - type-erase index storage type and choose automatically for text size (does that work with savefile?)
+- bidirectional FM-Index
+- optimizations for highly repetitive texts such as run length encoding (r-index)
 - optional functionality for text recovery
 - text sampled suffix array (with text ids and optionally other annotations)
-- suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)
 - optimized functions for reading directly from input files: both for texts to build the index and queries to search. the latter might be more important, because for simple searches, the search can be faster than reading the queries from disk.

-### Large topics, might never happen
+### Larger new features, might never happen

+- searches with errors and "degenerate" chars in IUPAC fasta definition (using search schemes, needs bidirectional FM-Index)
 - FMD-Index
 - word-based FM-Indices
-- optimizations for highly repetitive texts such as run length encoding (r-index)
 - ropeBWT/dynamic FM-Index